Whether it’s first time, boomerangs or move up buyers, the down payment is often the biggest obstacle to home ownership.

 Liquidating IRAs

-If borrowers liquidate more than $10,000, 20% of the overage will be withheld for taxes (the taxes will eventually be about 35% state and federal combined).
+If borrowers liquidate over $10,000, 20% of the overage will be withheld for taxes (the taxes will eventually be about 35% state and federal combined).

-The definition of first time home buyer is a person who hasn’t owned a PRINCIPAL RESIDENCE over the past 3 years.
+The definition of a first-time home buyer is a person who hasn’t owned a PRINCIPAL RESIDENCE over the past 3 years.

-For example: Owning a rental property or vacation home doesn’t disqualify you from the 2 yr. rule.
+For example, Owning a rental property or vacation home doesn’t disqualify you from the two-year rule.

 NOTE: The home transaction must COE within 120 days of the withdrawal.